-Paszko and Fowler, for themselves and others similarly situated v.
-Carol Higgins O'Brien, in her official capacity as the Commissioner of the Massachusetts Department of Correction, and the Massachusetts Partnership for Correctional Healthcare, LLC, United States District Court, Massachusetts.
-Two state prisoners have filed a class action suit relating to treatment of the Hepatitis C virus (HCV) among prisoners in the custody of the Massachusetts Department of Correctional Healthcare services provider, the Massachusetts Partnership for Correctional Healthcare, have failed to provide HCV-positive prisoners with access to new medications that, plaintiffs claim, enjoy higher success rates, fewer side effects, and shorter treatment duration than prior treatments.
-Employing the uppermost range estimate for the rate of HCV infected individuals in Massachusetts custody could be as high as 4,800.
-The new generation of HCV drugs costs between \$39,000 and \$75,000 per patient, depending on the regimen.
-Based on these figures, the total cost of providing such treatments to all HCV-infected prisoners could run into the hundreds of millions of dollars.
+Fowler, et al., for themselves and others similarly situated v.
+Thomas Turco, in his official capacity as the Commissioner of the Massachusetts Department of Correction, and the Massachusetts Partnership for Correctional Healthcare, LLC, United States District Court, Massachusetts.
+Four state prisoners have filed a class action suit relating to treatment of the Hepatitis C virus (HCV) among prisoners in the custody of the Massachusetts Department of Correctional Healthcare services provider, the Massachusetts Partnership for Correctional Healthcare (MPCH), have failed to provide HCV-positive prisoners with access to new medications that, plaintiffs claim, enjoy higher success rates, fewer side effects, and shorter treatment duration than prior treatments.
+Employing the uppermost range estimate for the rate of HCV infection among prisoners nationwide-41.1%-to the Massachusetts prison population, the number of HCV-infected individuals in Massachusetts custody could be as high as 4,800.
+(At present, approximately 1,500 prisoners have been identified as HCV-positive.)
+The State Office of Pharmacy Services, which procures the medications for MPCH, pays between approximately \$39,000 and \$75,000 per patient, depending on the specific medication, for the typical 12-week course of treatment.
+Based on these figures, if the defendants are required to provide the medications to all HCV-infected prisoners in Department custody, the total cost could reach \$150-\$350 million dollars.